ReneHeim/proj_on_uav/README.md

 5. Execute the [02_filter_sample_location.py](https://github.com/ReneHeim/proj_on_uav/blob/main/main_public/02_filter_sample_location.py) with you IDE of choice (the results will be stored in the directory that was specified under *output* in step 3)
 6. Execute the [03_merging_sample_locations.py](https://github.com/ReneHeim/proj_on_uav/blob/main/main_public/03_merging_sample_locations.py) with you IDE of choice (the results will be stored in the directory that was specified under *output* in step 3)
 7. Execute the [04_orthomosaic_pixel_data.py](https://github.com/ReneHeim/proj_on_uav/blob/main/main_public/04_orthomosaic_pixel_data.py) with you IDE of choice (the results will be stored in the directory that was specified under *output* in step 3)

+### Contact

+If you have any questions how to use the code, please commit an issue for others to benefit from it.
+If this is not an option for you, please contact either Nathan Okole (okole@ifz-goettingen.de) or Rene Heim (rheim@uni-bonn.de)